 You: “Yeah, likewise.”

-Mate: “Must be that time of the year!”
+Friend: “Must be that time of the year, hey.”

-Try to subtly dig a bit deeper into things, ask about if they’re happy at their job, why they recently stopped seeing someone, or if anything is frustrating them at the moment.
+Try to subtly dig a bit deeper into things, ask about if they’re happy at work, why they recently stopped seeing someone, or if anything is frustrating them at the moment.
 Be present.

 #2 Be Prepared For Emotion